LuminosoInsight/luminoso-api-client-python/README.md

 in the upper right dropdown menu, and click the "API tokens" button.)
 Once you have one, you can use it to connect to the API.

+Note that while saved tokens are specific for each domain (tokens for `daylight.luminoso.com` will not work on an onsite installation, or vice versa), the token for a given domain will provide access to both the v4 and v5 APIs.
+You do not need to save separate tokens for each.

 ```python
 from luminoso_api import LuminosoClient
 project = LuminosoClient.connect('/projects/my_project_id', token='my_token')